Aervtas/389kfinalproject/README.md

 ### NPM packages

-GraphicsMagick was used to alter the gaming image, but the image doesn't show up.
+GraphicsMagick was attempted to be used to alter the gaming image, but the image doesn't show up.

 ### Five navigation Pages